A downloadable plugin

 Notes:

-- If the Mouse Area is deleted through its own click event, the script for the mouse leaving the area will not execute.
+• If the Mouse Area is deleted through its own click events, the script for the mouse leaving the area will not execute.
 However, if the Mouse Area is deleted through its own click down event, the click release event will still execute.

 Download